truemagic-coder/solana-swarm/README.md

 * Go to https://faucet.solana.com/ and airdrop 0.5 SOL into account 1 (cut and paste public key from CLI into site)
 * Tell the AI to: `Check the balance of account 1` - should be 0.5 SOL
 * Tell the AI to: `Transfer 0.25 SOL from account 1 to account 2` - should complete and show new balances
-* NOTE: wallets are not saved between chats so if you `exit` you will lose access to the wallets!

 ## Contributing
 Contributions to Solana Swarm are welcome!
 Please feel free to submit a Pull Request.